woocommerce/pinterest-for-woocommerce/docs/testing-flows.md

 - Merchant will be able to track conversion events.
 - Merchant can enable/disable conversion tracking in the plugin's settings tab (Enabled by default).
-- Merchant can enable/disable `Enchanced Match Support`, which will add customer emails to conversion tracking.
+- Merchant can enable/disable `Enhanced Match Support`, which will add customer emails to conversion tracking.
 - If enabled, Conversion will [track activities](https://help.pinterest.com/en/business/article/track-conversions-with-pinterest-tag):
   - Page Visit: fires every time a user visits a page